SumoLogic/terraform-provider-sumologic/website/docs/r/muting_schedule.html.markdown

 }
 ```

-## Example Daily Muting Schedule From 9:00 AM to 9:30 and 10:00 AM to 10:30 AM Since 2023-08-05 For Specifc Monitor/Folder ids
+## Example Daily Muting Schedule From 9:00 AM to 9:30 and 10:00 AM to 10:30 AM Since 2023-08-05 For Specific Monitor/Folder ids

 ```hcl
 resource "sumologic_muting_schedule" "muting_schedule" {